p-ranav/pipeline/README.md

 `pipeline` is a `C++17` header-only template library that lets you setup data processsing pipelines.
 Simply include `<pipeline/pipeline.hpp>` and you're good to go.
 There is also a single_include version in `single_include/`.

-Use `pipeline::fn` to wrap your functions and use `operator|` to chain these functions together into a pipeline.
+Use `pipeline::fn` to wrap your functions and use `|` to chain these functions together into a pipeline.
 Constructs like `fork` and `unzip` can be used to setup concurrency / parallel processing of inputs.

 ```cpp
 #include <pipeline/pipeline.hpp>